 Furthermore, as with the previous rounds, none of the crossings have an isolation space for further evaluation of suspected cases amongst travellers.
-Otherwise, in previous rounds, travellers crossing at most PoEs were required to submit a health declaration form upon arrival.
-However, this requirement is no longer in place at any of the monitored PoEs, with on-site COVID-19 testing or rules requiring travellers to submit negative PCR test results considered sufficient as a health screening measure.
+Prior to December 2020, travellers at some PoEs were required to submit a health declaration form upon arrival.
+However, these forms are no longer in use at any of the monitored PoEs, with on-site COVID-19 testing or rules requiring travellers to submit negative PCR test results considered sufficient as a health screening measure.